futures4j/futures4j/README.md

 ## <a name="compatibility"></a>Java Compatibility

+- futures4j 1.1.x requires Java 11 or newer.
-futures4j 1.x requires Java 17 or newer.
+- futures4j 1.0.x requires Java 17 or newer.

 ## <a name="usage"></a>Usage